ALonelySheep/ALonelySheep/README.md

 - 👋 Hi, I’m @ALonelySheep
-- Here is my blog: https://alonelysheep.github.io/quartz-blog/
+- If you want to know more about me, here is my **blog**! https://alonelysheep.github.io/quartz-blog/

 <!---
 ALonelySheep/ALonelySheep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.